The Postal Service wants employees to understand the four types of health plans available during this year’s open season.

-- Health maintenance organizations, which provide care from in-network plan physicians and hospitals located in particular geographic or service areas
+• Health maintenance organizations, or HMOs, which provide care from in-network physicians and hospitals located in particular geographic or service areas;

-- Preferred provider organizations, which offer fee-for-service plans that allow you to choose physicians, hospitals and other health care providers both inside and outside of a network
+• Preferred provider organizations, or PPOs, which offer fee-for-service plans that allow you to choose physicians, hospitals and other health care providers both inside and outside of a network;

-USPS encourages you to learn about the available plans to find one that best fits your needs and the needs of your family.
+USPS is encouraging employees to learn about the available plans to find one that best fits their needs.

-The Open Season LiteBlue page has additional information, as well as a link to Checkbook’s Guide to Health Plans for Federal Employees, a resource that can help you evaluate and compare specific plans.
+The Open Season LiteBlue page has additional information, as well as a link to Checkbook’s Guide to Health Plans for Federal Employees, a resource that can help users evaluate and compare specific plans.